Asaduddin Owaisi: Political career

 In the 2009 Indian general election, Zahid Ali Khan, the editor-in-chief of an Urdu daily The Siasat Daily was pitted against Owaisi.
 He was supported by rival Telugu Desam Party, Telangana Rashtra Samithi, Communist Party of India, Communist Party of India (Marxist).
 Hindustan Times wrote that the AIMIM party faced "tough challenge" in the Hyderabad constituency.
 However, Owaisi emerged victorious and defeated Ali Khan by a margin by 110 thousand votes.
 He increased the winning margin by 10 thousand votes as compared to 2004 election.

 Owaisi was awarded the 2014 Sansad Ratna award (Gem of parliamentarians) October 2013 for his performance in the 15th session of Indian parliament.
 During this period, he asked 1080 questions in the Parliament compared to the national average of 292.
 His attendance is at 70%.
 The Milli Gazette wrote that he "has gained wide respect nationally among Indian Muslims for his bold speeches in Lok Sabha (lower house of Indian parliament)".
 He took up issues in the Parliament which pertained to the interests of the minority community.
 Also when he raised the issue of waqf properties in the parliament, the then Rural Development Minister Jairam Ramesh confessed that it was a fault of his ministry in not recognising waqf as a serious matter.

 In April 2014, Owaisi filed his nomination for the Hyderabad constituency in the 2014 general election.
 He declared movable assets worth 2.7 million rupees (around $42,000) and immovable assets worth 30 million rupees (around $463,000).
 He was elected from the constituency once again by defeating his nearest rival Bharatiya Janata Party's Bhagvanth Rao by a margin of 197 thousand votes.

 Owaisi announced that his party AIMIM would contest the 2015 Bihar Legislative Assembly election from mainly from the Muslim dominated area of Seemanchal region of the state.
 News18 India wrote that the party candidates would divide votes and the voters suspected him of being an agent of the Hindu nationalist Bharatiya Janata Party.
 He said that he was realistic about their chances of winning.
-He claimed that the Seemanchal region was underdeveloped and he blamed Bihar's Chief Minister Nitish Kumar, Indian National Congress party and Bharatiya Janata Party for it.
+He also said that the Seemanchal region was underdeveloped and he blamed Bihar's Chief Minister Nitish Kumar, Indian National Congress party and Bharatiya Janata Party for it.
 He said that his aim was to pressurise the government to create a regional developmental council for the region.
 Although the party contested from six constituencies of Seemanchal region, it failed to win any seat.

-Owaisi, who filed his nomination for Hyderabad Lok Sabha constituency for 4th time declared assets worth over Rs 13 crore but he owns no vehicle.
+Owaisi, who filed his nomination for Hyderabad Lok Sabha constituency for 4th time declared assets worth over Rs 13 crore but claims to own no vehicle.